Felix738/APPLE-POPDYN-model/README.md

 ## 2. Folder Structure

 - `model src/`: Netlogo source code of the APPLE-POPDYN model
 - `data/raw/`: Original model output from 500 simulation runs across different model scenarios.
+The raw data files are archived on Zenodo due to their size.
+Below is a description of each file in the data/raw/ directory.
 - `data/processed/`: Simulated and observed data used to generate the figures in the result section.
 - `scripts/`: R scripts used to process raw data and generate the analytical figures.
 - `results/`: Outcome of model calibration and validation, and results from scenario analyses focused on leaf miner behavior.